bbauska/W3Cx-4of5-thru-May-2024/README.md

 trying to turn the handlebar.
 Imagine then, tilting or twisting your device to steer your character in a motorcycle or airplane game!

-Before making use of a *location*-aware device, we must align its understanding of *direction* with our own view of 'the Earth'.
-Once we have a unified *coordinate system*, we apply rotations in the following
+Before making use of a <i>location</i>-aware device, we must align its understanding of <i>direction</i> with our own view of 'the Earth'.
+Once we have a unified <i>coordinate system</i>, we apply rotations in the following
 order:

 ### Rotate the device frame around its z axis by alpha degrees, with alpha in \[0, 360\]